PocketChangeJ/Brundle_Example/README.md

 # Brundle_Example

-Two example workflows that process datasets using Brundle.
+Two example workflows to demonstrated how to normalise ChIP-seq data using the Brundle R-package.

 **ctcfExample.Rmd** provides a complete workflow using data that was generated with an internal CTCF based control.
 (Bright pink on figure).